 The MCFB Scholarship Committee begins its process in January of each year and interviews applicants in the spring.
 Scholarship recipients receive recognition and certificate awards from MCFB at the MCFB annual meeting and dinner held in June.

 Students who plan to pursue a career in an ag related field are encouraged to submit their application no later than March 15th.
-High school students should check with their counselors or print out the application when available.

 2020 Scholarship Application